Center for Career Development Partners with Students

 Washington University School of Law is a partner from day one.
-Our Career Services team is ready to work on developing your career path from the moment you begin law school.
+Our Center for Career Development team is ready to work on developing your career path from the moment you begin law school.

 Detailed Self-Assessment: As a first-year student, you will participate in a detailed self-assessment that facilitates finding the right professional fit based on your specific background, interests, strengths, and geographic preferences.

 Team Approach: You will be assigned a career services professional to guide you through your career path.
 The process culminates with each graduating student matched with a faculty member, an advisor, and an alumnus to find success.

 Unparalleled Professional Preparation and Development: Upper-level students are guaranteed the opportunity to participate in one of 16 innovative law clinics and professional practice opportunities, including in Washington, D.C., New York City, and abroad through our top-ranked Clinical Education Program.
 We will work with you to create a flexible curriculum that will match your interests with the right professional practice experience.

 During the 2013 Intersession, our first-year students had the opportunity to meet more than 200 professionals from 13 cities representing 65 employers through the Employer Showcase, specialized receptions, break-out sessions on regional markets and specific practice areas, and mock interviews.